France in October and November: Discovering The Beauty Of Fall In France

 To and from the gardens will take you along the Seine, lined by Linden and Chestnut Trees whose leaves turn into beautiful autumn colors giving Paris a very cozy vibe.

 The Montmartre Grape Harvest Festival, can not be forgotten.
-Celebrating the grape harvest in Montmartre, Paris.
+A festival celebrating the grape harvest in Montmartre, Paris.
 Indulge in wine tastings, parades, and live music.

 Having fewer tourists in the October and November months means that group activities and attractions are not as crowded.
 Here are some of the most well-rated tours for Paris, perfect for fall.